nori-dot-eco/nori-dot-com/packages/project/docs/interfaces/_specification_.orchardorvineyardcrop.md

 # Interface: OrchardOrVineyardCrop

-Crop management details and events for orchard and vineyard crops
+Crop management details and events for orchard and vineyard crops.

 **`example`**